LarssonOliver/bootstrap/README.md

-# bootstrap
+# Bootstrap

-Ansible playbook that bootstraps my arch linux environment from a fresh install.
+Ansible playbook that bootstraps a fresh Arch Linux install.

+Copied and modified from [spark](https://github.com/pigmonkey/spark).